-At the urging of various advocacy groups and the Legislature's Women's Caucus the amount of reimbursement was increased to \$1000.00 per examination.
-In order to underwrite the increase, the Legislature allotted well over \$500,000 in Fiscal Year 2024 with every indication they intend to continue this level of annual funding.
-114 examinations were reimbursed in the second half of CY23 at the new rate and at the 98% mark previously mentioned.
+In 2023, at the urging of various advocacy groups and the Legislature's Women's Caucus, the amount of reimbursement was increased over threefold to \$1000.00 per examination.
+To underwrite this increase, the Legislature allotted over \$560,000 in Fiscal Year 2024 and just over \$568,000.00 for Fiscal Year 2025 for this Fund to provide kits to hospitals, allow payment for costs associated with the collection of forensic evidence and a personnel slot for administration of the fund.